-Making your own English plain scones is really easy with this recipe.
+Making your own English plain scones is really easy with this basic scone recipe.
 Delicious airy scones that you can serve with clotted cream and a homemade cranberry compote.
 If you are having a high tea or afternoon tea soon, this recipe is for you!
-Simple, fast, and super tasty.
+These baked goods are simple, fast, and super tasty.

 Classic Scones recipe with Homemade Compote

-Making your own scones is very easy.
+Making your own scones is very easy, I've got several tea scones recipes on my site, and this is my English scones recipe.
 The scones are in the oven within 10 minutes.
 Delicious buttery layers, super airy.
 And if you make it yourself, it is still warm when you eat it.
 Delicious!

 I thought long and hard about what to serve with the scones.
-Whipped cream of course, but something fruity could be added.
+Clotted cream (or whipped cream) of course, but something fruity could be added.
 So I made a cranberry compote.

-According to a Sarah Raven recipe: Eating with family and friends (this book is highly recommended, it's got a lot of delicious recipes!).
+According to a (this book is highly recommended, it's got a lot of delicious recipes!).
 It was a great combination with the fluffy scones.

-For the preparation of Plain scones and cranberry compote you need the following ingredients (you can find the correct amounts in the recipe card at the bottom of the blog):
+For the preparation of Plain scones and cranberry compote, you require the following ingredients (you can find the correct amounts in the recipe card at the bottom of the blog):

 Why using a combination of fresh and dried cranberries?